omarbrrr/auth-passport-jwt/README.md

 # Auth App

-This is a fullstack authentication app using Passport.js and the JWT Strategy.
+This is a fullstack authentication app.

-The frontend was developed with React, with a proxy to an Express.js server.

-## Live URL

-- The frontend is hosted in Netlify: https://auth-passport-jwt.netlify.app/
-- The backend server is hosted in Heroku
+The frontend is built with React and the backend is running on Node.js.

 ## Technologies